Have you encountered the error message “this accessory may not be supported” on your iPhone while connecting an accessory? Well, you’re not alone.

 To solve this, you need to clean the port regularly.
 First, turn Off your iPhone to avoid unnecessary damage.
 Next, take a toothpick, push pin, paper clip, or fold a paper and use it to extract foreign objects inside the charging port.
 Finish by blowing air into the port to force out the remaining dirt.

-Also, you must clean the pin of the cable to remove dirt and corrosion.
-For this, use an anti-static brush or new toothbrush and a little alcohol.
+Also, you must clean the cable’s pin to remove dirt and corrosion.
+Use an anti-static brush or new toothbrush and a little alcohol.
 Remember to wipe it with a dry cloth once you’re done.

 Read Also: What causes an iPhone battery to swell?